Gas Leaf Blower Ban in US States and Cities

 • Rehoboth Beach: Moves towards a ban on gas-powered tools, including leaf blowers, are currently under discussion.

-• It has also delayed the ban on gas-powered lawn equipment due to pushback, with ongoing discussions.
+• Delaware has also delayed the ban on gas-powered lawn equipment due to pushback, with ongoing discussions.

 • General Ordinance: Delaware’s local ordinances are increasingly targeting gas-powered blowers, reflecting a broader environmental push.